Fbalashov/ModuleEnforcer/README.md

   ...
 }
 ```
-2) annotate the module class with `@Module`
+2) Annotate the module class with `@Module`
-3) annotate the needed methods with `@RequiredMethod`
+3) Annotate the needed methods with `@RequiredMethod`
-4) try instantiating the module in an activity.
+4) Try instantiating the module in an activity.
 5) Run lint on your project.
 Oh my, lint errors!
-5) call the reported methods in your class, the lint errors will be gone the next time you run lint.
+5) Call the reported methods in your class, the lint errors will be gone the next time you run lint.

 #### Example Module